sanjith1999/sanjith1999/README.md

 👋 Hi, I’m Sanjith

-- I am a passionate problem solver looking for research opportunities related to computational imaging, sparse signal recovery using Plug and Play methods, time series, and diffusion based models.
-I would like to work mainly on mathematical side.
+- I am looking for research opportunities related to computational imaging, sparse signal recovery, time series, and the idea of diffusion.
+Prefer mathematical side of it.
-- I love challenging my brain and adding new dimensions to my knowledge.
+- I beleive the real beauty of Engineering happens only when we bring the ideas from paper to practice.
+I feel it very satisfying when I am there in the whole process.

 <!---